Liquidity Adequacy Requirements (LAR) (2025) Chapter 7 – Intraday Liquidity Monitoring Tools

 2. In correspondent banking, some customer payments are made across accounts held by the same correspondent bank.
 These payments do not give rise to an intraday liquidity source or usage for the correspondent bank as they do not link to the payment and settlement systems.
 However, these 'internalised payments' do have intraday liquidity implications for both the sending and receiving customer institutions and should be incorporated in their reporting of the monitoring tools.
 [Basel Framework, SRP 50.50]

-7.2 Intraday liquidity monitoring tools
+7.2.
+Intraday liquidity monitoring tools

 1. A number of factors influence an institution's usage of intraday liquidity in payment and settlement systems and its vulnerability to intraday liquidity shocks.
 As such, no single monitoring tool can provide supervisors with sufficient information to identify and monitor the intraday liquidity risk run by an institution.
 To achieve this, seven separate monitoring tools have been developed (see Table 1).
-As not all of the tools will be relevant to all reporting institutions, the tools have been classified in three groups to determine their applicability as follows:
+As not all of the tools will be relevant to all institutions, the tools have been classified in three groups to determine their applicability as follows:

-• Category A: applicable to all reporting institutions;
+• Category A: applicable to all institutions;

 Table 1